 |VITAMIN A, C & E||Helps to maintain the lining of the respiratory and digestive tract which acts as a barrier against infection)||Fruits and vegetables with purple, blue, red, orange and yellow hues||Aim for 3-4 servings of fruit and 4-5 servings of vegetables per day|

 |VITAMIN D||Works with T cells, a type of white blood cell that is key to the immune system’s ability to fight off infection and disease||Milk, vitamin D fortified rice or soy beverage, and canned tuna||It can be very difficult to get enough vitamin D through diet alone; take a vitamin D supplement daily as prescribed by your physician or dietitian|

 |SELENIUM||Part of many selenoproteins that act as an antioxidant to help fight infection and protect the body against oxygen free radical damage||Brazil nuts, walnuts, tuna, beef, poultry, and grain products||Pair a handful of brazil nuts with fruit for an energy & immunity boosting snack combination|

 |PROBIOTICS||Helps to maintain the integrity of the lining of the intestines, thereby helping to boost immunity||Look for yogurts with probiotics, sauerkraut, kimchi, kefir and miso||Speak with your dietitian to determine the right type of probiotic for you|

 |OMEGA 3 FATTY ACIDS||Essential for reducing inflammation||Walnuts, chia, hemp, flax seeds, canola oil, & fatty fish||Aim for 2 servings of fatty fish per week or speak to your dietitian about an appropriate supplement|

-Zinc, copper, B vitamins, and iron are also micronutrients which are critical for optimizing your immune system.
+Zinc, copper, B vitamins, and iron are also micronutrients that are critical for optimizing your immune system health.

 Should I take vitamin or mineral supplements?